kubeflow/kubeflow/docs_dev/releasing.md

 * Most applications should be configured to be built continuously from their release branch and the relevant kustomize manifests to be updated ([docs](https://github.com/kubeflow/testing/tree/master/apps-cd))

-* Follow these steps
+* Follow the following steps:

   1. Add a `version` for the new release to [applications.yaml](https://github.com/kubeflow/testing/blob/master/apps-cd/applications.yaml)

   1. Set the `version` for each repository to point to the release branch e.g. vX.Y for kubeflow/kubeflow

   1. Set the tag associated with this version

   1. Merge the PR.

   1. Once the PR is merged Tekton Pipelines will be submitted to automatically build the docker images and open PRs to update the kustomzie manifests

   1. Approve the PRs updating the kustomize manifests to use the new images.

 ### Enable Periodic tests on the release branch